-- (4) After a resolution as contemplated in subsection (2) has been passed, the municipal manager of the municipality shall forthwith cause to be conspicuously displayed, at a place installed for this purpose at the offices of the municipality, as well as at such other places within the area of jurisdiction of the municipality as may be determined by the municipal manager, a notice stating- - (a) the general purport of the resolution; - (b) the date on which the determination or amendment shall come into operation; - (c) the date on which the notice is first displayed; and - (d) that any person who desires to object to such determination or amendment shall do so in writing within 14 days after the date on which the notice is first displayed.
+- by resolution, supported by a majority of the members of the council, levy and recover levies, fees, taxes and tariffs, in respect of any function or service of the municipality; - (2) date, not earlier than 30 days from date of the resolution, on which such determination, amendment or withdrawal shall come into operation; and recover any charges so determined or amended, including interest on any outstanding amount; - (3) In the event the City of Matlosana has identified that the basic fees or any service related charges were not charged where they should have been charged, the charges will be raised for the period not exceeding 24 months. - (4) After a resolution as contemplated in subsection (2) has been passed, the municipal manager of the municipality shall forthwith cause to be conspicuously displayed, at a place installed for this purpose at the offices of the municipality, as well as at such other places within the area of jurisdiction of the municipality as may be determined by the municipal manager, a notice stating- - (a) the general purpose of the resolution; - (b) the date on which the determination or amendment shall come into operation; - (c) the date on which the notice is first displayed; and - (d) that any person who desires to object to such determinationor amendment shall do so in writing within 14 days after the date on which the notice is first displayed. - (5) Where-

-(5) Where-

-- (a) no objection is lodged within the period referred to in subsection (4)(d) the determination or amendment shall come into operation as contemplated in subsection - (b) an objection is lodged within the period referred to in subsection (4)(d), the municipality shall consider every objection and may amend or withdraw the determination or amendment and may determine a date other than the date contemplated in subsection (2) on which the determination or amendment shall come into operation, whereupon subsection (4)(b) shall with the necessary changes apply.
+- (a) no objection is lodged within the period referred to in subsection (4) (d) the determination or amendment shall come into operation as contemplated in subsection - (b) an objection is lodged within the period referred to insubsection (4) (d), the municipality shall consider every objection and may amend or withdraw the determination or amendment and may determine a date other than the date contemplated in subsection (2) on which the determination or amendment shall come into operation, where upon subsection (4) (b) shall with the necessary changes apply.

-10. Phasing in of tariffs, fees and levies
+13. Phasing in of tariffs, fees and levies

-(1) The council must annually consider the methods by which tariffs, fees and levies will be calculated and by resolution amend its tariff policy.

-(2) Where the newly calculated tariffs, fees and levies differ substantially from the current tariffs council may resolve to phase in the differences over a period of time.
+- (1) The council must annually consider the methods by which tariffs, fees and levies will be calculated and by resolution amend its tariff policy. - (2) Where the newly calculated tariffs, fees and levies differ substantially from the current tariffs, council may resolve to phase in the differences over a period of time.

-11. Conflict of law
+14. Conflict of law

-- (1) When interpreting any provision of this policy, any interpretation which is reasonable and consistent with the objectives of the amended Municipal System Act 32 of 2000 as set out in Chapter 8, Part 1, on service tariffs, must be preferred over any alternative interpretation which is inconsistent with these objectives. - (2) If there is any conflict between this policy and any other policy of the Council relating to tariffs, this policy shall prevail.
+- (1) When interpreting any provision of this policy, any interpretation that is reasonable and consistent with the objectives of the Act as set out in Chapter 8, Part 1, on service tariffs, must be preferred over any alternative interpretation, which is inconsistent with these objectives. - (2) If there is any conflict between this policy and any other policy of the Council relating to tariffs, this policy shall prevail.

-13. Short title and commencement
+15. Short title and commencement

-This policy is called the Tariff Policy of the City of Matlosana and shall come into operation on the date of adoption by Council
+This policy is called the City of Matlosana Tariff Policy and shall come into operation on the date of adoption by Council with the approval of the annual budget for 2017/2018